Leavestack-Dev/Leavestack/README.md

 # Leavestack
-The package intercommunication system of application servers.
+The module intercommunication system of application servers.
 (Node.js)